Formula 1

 Lewis Hamilton in the Ferrari SF-25, 2025 Formula 1 season

-Lewis Hamilton in the Ferrari SF-25, 2025 Formula 1 season. | Replace with licensed image credit
+Lewis Hamilton in the Ferrari SF-25, 2025 Formula 1 season.
+Image: placeholder — replace with licensed credit

 When Lewis Hamilton left Mercedes for Ferrari, the move was immediately cast in the language of legacy.
 The seven-time world champion, joining the most storied team in the sport.
 The narrative was irresistible.
 The data, twelve months on, is rather more instructive.

 Hamilton's first season in Maranello did not go as hoped.
 Charles Leclerc outqualified him in 19 of 24 rounds and finished ahead in 18 of 21 comparable races.
 He scored no podiums.
 Leclerc took seven.
-The gap, across both qualifying and race performance, was not a matter of interpretation — it was a number.
-The more interesting question, and the one this analysis attempts to answer, is whether that number means what it appears to mean.

-Sainz trajectory
+Sainz 2023–24

 Source: Formula 1 · Foxhams Data Insights